 Jacinta Prunty is an editorial board member of the Irish Historic Towns Atlas, a research project of the Royal Irish Academy.
 She is Head of the History Department at Maynooth University.
 Her research interests span urban, social and cartographic history with a particular focus on the mapping of towns and on the town itself in nineteenth and twentieth century Ireland.
 She is joint author with Howard B. Clarke of Reading the maps: a guide to the Irish Historic Towns Atlas (2011) and Galway c.
 1200 to c.
 1900: from medieval borough to modern city (2015) with Paul Walsh.

-Paul Walsh is a Senior Archaeologist with the National Monuments Service, Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs and has a keen interest in the local history and archaeology of his native city, Galway.
-His other academic interests include Irish prehistory (especially megalithic monuments) and medieval architecture.
-He has published widely on all these topics in various books and journals.
-He is author of Discover Galway (2001) and joint author with Jacinta Prunty of Galway c.
+Paul Walsh has spent his career working in Irish archaeology and has a passionate interest in the history and archaeology of his native city, Galway.
+His publications include Discover Galway (2001) and he is joint author with Jacinta Prunty of Galway c.
 1200 to c.
-1900: from medieval borough to modern city (2015).
+1900: from medieval borough to modern city (2015) and Irish Historic Towns Atlas, no. 28, Galway/Gaillimh (2016).

 Related News & Events